-We all know about vicious cycles, where negative things create a feedback loop that causes things to get worse and worse.
+We all know about vicious cycles, in which negative things create a feedback loop that causes things to get increasing worse and worse.
 In marriage, selfishness can start a vicious cycle that causes the couple to be less and less loving and more and more ugly to each other.
 At best, this makes the marriage an unhappy thing for the couple, their children, and those around them.
 At worse, the marriage goes into a death spiral.

 Wikipedia defines generosity as “the habit of giving freely without expecting anything in return” while dictionary.com says “readiness or liberality in giving” and “freedom from meanness or smallness of mind or character.”
 Antonyms for generosity are stinginess, pettiness, and selfishness.
 We think of generosity as giving what has not been earned, being loving when love is not deserved, and sacrificing to help and bless.

-This is the test of true generosity – will you continue to offer generosity in the face of increased selfishness, manipulation, or even anger?
+This is the test of true generosity: Will you continue to offer generosity in the face of increased selfishness, manipulation, or even anger?
 Are you really trying to be generous or are you just trying to get something?
 Yes, there is a “prize” for those who become truly generous, but the effort and frustration needed to be generous are significant and if the prize is your only motivation the attempt at generosity is likely to fail.

 While generosity will usually start a virtuous cycle that leads to a better marriage, we don’t see that as the reason, or at least not the primary reason, to do it.
 As followers of Jesus, we know we are supposed to do what He did — which includes unmerited grace and love for the unlovable.
 John said, “If anyone says, ‘I love God,’ and hates his brother, he is a liar; for he who does not love his brother whom he has seen cannot love God whom he has not seen.”
 1 John 4:20

 How much more would this apply to our spouse?
 If we don’t go out of our way to bless them, how can we claim to love God?
 If Jesus could forgive those who crucified Him, can’t we forgive a bit of rudeness and selfishness?
 (We are NOT talking about abuse here.)
 Is anything less than generosity really acceptable to God?
-The fact that becoming more generous to your spouse is very likely to benefit you, in the end, is not surprising – doing things God’s way works better and often ends well.
+The fact that becoming more generous to your spouse is very likely to benefit you in the end is not surprising.
+Doing things God’s way works better and often ends well.

 Are you ready to start being generous to your spouse?
-Let’s count the cost first.You can’t just do this when you feel like it, it needs to be a commitment to generosity even when you’re tired or feeling selfish.
-Are you going to keep at it even if you don’t see a change?
-Are you in it for the long haul because it’s right or are you just testing it to see what you can get out of it?
-What if your spouse is so unnerved by your generosity that they try to make you stop; are you prepared to forge ahead as God strengthens you?
+Let’s count the cost first.You need to make a commitment to generosity even when you’re tired or feeling selfish, not only when you feel like it.
+Are you going to keep at it even if you don’t see a change or a desirable response in return?
+Are you in it for the long haul because it’s right, or are you just testing it to see what you can get out of it?
+What if your spouse is so unnerved by your generosity that they try to make you stop.
+Are you prepared to forge ahead as God strengthens you?

 For us the results of generosity were quick and significant.
 Lori had reached a place of emotional health and mental strength that allowed her to do a very good job of being generous.
 For my part, I wanted to be more loving towards her and her actions just made that easier.
-Many won’t see as quick and dramatic a change as we had, but most will see a positive change if they keep working at it.
+Many won’t see a change as quick and dramatic as we had, but most will see a positive change if they keep working at it.
 Once the virtuous cycle starts, the sky is the limit.

-couple happy wife © Free-Photos / Pixabay.com
+happy wife © Free-Photos / Pixabay.com

 spiral staircase © StockSnap / Pixabay.com